Most people know a religion and practice it.

 DO YOU KNOW THE DEEPER DOCTRINES OF THE ROMAN CATHOLIC CHURCH?
 MOST CATHOLICS DO NOT KNOW THE DETAILS OF WHAT THEY ARE A PART OF!

-Their doctrine not based solely on the the scriptures of the Bible.
-Instead, their doctrine is established by the traditions of man found in the Catechism.
-They also include many worldly philosophies and Pagan religious beliefs to round out their doctrinal position.
+Their doctrine is not based solely on the Scriptures of the Bible.
+Instead, their doctrine is established by the traditions of men found in the Catechism.
+They incorporate various worldly philosophies and pagan religious beliefs to solidify their doctrinal position, creating a system that relies on human authority rather than Divine revelation.

 The Apostle Paul warns us about False Apostles – 2 Corinthians 11:1-4 & 11:13-15